gpablaa/Market-Predictions-ML/README.md

-# Predicting The Stock Market Using Machine Learning And Python
+# Stock Market Predictions Using Machine Learning And Python